obedadonteng/Crop_land_extraction-GEE/README.md

 Use case: Historical consistency to align with other regional-level variables that are not easily disaggregated to the newer 16-region structure.

-b.
-GADM 3.6 (Manually Uploaded) (https://gadm.org/download_world36.html#google_vignette).
-Note that you may have challenges downloading the old shapefiles sometimes from this source
-Dataset: users/your_username/gadm36_GHA_1 (replace with your actual asset path)

-Description: First-level administrative boundaries from GADM v3.6.

-Structure: Also reflects Ghana’s 10 regions, as GADM 3.6 predates the 2018 administrative reform.

-Purpose: You uploaded this to compare cropland estimates across boundary datasets.

-🔴 Note: Both GAUL and GADM 3.6 represent outdated regional structures and do not include the 6 new regions created in 2018 (for a total of 16).
+🔴 Note: GAUL 2015 represent outdated regional structures and do not include the 6 new regions created in 2018 (for a total of 16).

 2. Land Cover Classification
 Dataset: MODIS/006/MCD12Q1